 Short URL

-be dnai aka (does not work yet)
+http://aka.ms/daisiepb (does not work yet)

 Summary

 This playbook is a guideline for engineers, leads and managers to execute consistently on process for handling a Service Impacting Event outlining specific actions that need to occur at each of the following time intervals and organizational levels.
 It is designed for both Premier and Broad Commercial cases.